BarackOBusiness/BarackOBusiness/scripts/desktop/soundboard/README.md

 # Soundboard
 This is a small lua script that implements a soundboard via linux signals.
-The script accomplishes its goal via a a multitude of mechanisms that work together to make this function.
-The script itself implements signal handlers, when appropriate signals are sent to the script process it is instructed to do one of a few actions:
+This soundboard accomplishes the goal of being a non graphical background process supporting an effectively infinite catalog of sounds complete with a small set of effects via the configuration of a multitude of mechanisms; the script itself is instructed to do a variety of things via linux signals:
 1. Playing a sound to a specific sink
-2. Turning to the next 'page' of sounds
+2. Turning to the next page of sounds
-3. Adjusting the audio rate
+3. Adjusting the audio speed
 4. Reversing the audio playback
+5. Toggling reverberation effects
+6. Adjusting audio pitch bending

-The script exports its own pid to a file in `$XDG_RUNTIME_DIR/soundboard/` as well as its state which are the primary ways of interacting with the script process and providing user-facing information for status bars and etc.
+The script exports its own pid to a file in `$XDG_RUNTIME_DIR/soundboard/` to facilitate receiving signals as well as its state to provide user-facing information for status bars and etc.

 # Requirements
 - One audio loopback for soundboard to route to and be used as a source for apps
-- One audio loopback to combine microphone and effects (not necessary for just soundboard usage)
+- One audio loopback to combine microphone and effects (not necessary if only using soundboard as an audio source)
 - Keyboard shortcut mappings to send signals to the soundboard process
 - A directory of sounds named by a number and the file extension, such as 1.ogg or 14.mp3